Professor Claire Wyatt-Smith

 - Series Editor, The enabling power of assessment.
 Springer International.
 2014

-- Wyatt-Smith, C., Adie, L., Haynes, M. & Day, C. (in preparation).
+- Wyatt-Smith, C., Adie, L., Haynes, M. & Day, C. (in press).
 Performance assessment, standards and evidence: Professionalising teacher education and teaching.
 London, England: Routledge.

 - Klenowski, V., & Wyatt-Smith, C. M. (2014).
 Assessment for education: Standards, judgement and Moderation.
 London, England: Sage.